Hanalei Hawaii, USA Travel Guide

 Hawaii's tropical location means certain weather phenomena warrant attention.
 Hurricane season runs from June 1st to November 30th.
 Direct hurricane hits are rare, but tropical storms or hurricanes passing near the islands bring heavy rains, strong winds, high surf, and flash flooding.
 Travelers monitor weather forecasts during this period.
 Local authorities give guidance if a storm approaches.

-Due to Kauai's steep terrain and abundant rainfall, flash floods occur quickly, especially on the North Shore.
+Due to Kauai's steep terrain and abundant rainfall, flash floods occur quickly, particularly on the North Shore.
 These floods cause rapid water level rises in rivers and streams, and sometimes road closures.
 Caution near rivers and streams is advised, notably after heavy rains.
 Avoid crossing flooded areas.

 June 1 - Nov 30.
 Rare direct hits, but tropical storms bring heavy rains.
 Monitor weather forecasts.